Contacting EMA: post-authorisation

 - please provide as much relevant information as possible, including the name of the product;

-- if you are uncertain about the type of intended submission, send your query to the email address most likely related to your procedure;
+- if you are uncertain about the type of intended submission, send your query using the option most likely related to your procedure;

-- if the query is related to more than one procedure (e.g. both a type IA and type IB variation), send it to only one of the relevant email addresses.
+- if the query is related to more than one procedure (e.g. both a type IA and type IB variation), please only raise a single query.
 EMA will provide a consolidated response.

 The service should always be the first point of contact for the above-mentioned procedures, including for products with a high number of upcoming post-authorisation procedures requiring detailed discussion where the product team would be involved.